SimpleCodeByElmir/GitLab_activity/README.md

 ### This repository contains photos/evidences/proofs of my actual activity while working on Sberbank School 21 projects.

+## For HRs
-## I am ready to demonstrate the GitLab account online if necessary.
+I am ready to demonstrate the GitLab account and answer all Your questions.